JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/laser_mapping.md

 {% include gallery caption="Laser Mapping." %}

+**Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is made, how to launch a RoboticsBackend and how to perform the exercises.

 ## Robot API

 * `import HAL` - to import the HAL library class.
 This class contains the functions that receives information from the sensors or to work with the actuators.